terramate-io/terramate-quickstart-aws/README.md

 ##### Pre-requisites

-- Install asds
+Ensure you have the following prerequisites set up by running the commands below:

+1. Install asdf: Follow the [official guide](https://asdf-vm.com/guide/getting-started.html).

+2. Install required `asdf` plugins for Terramate and Terraform:

+   `asdf plugin add terramate`

+   `asdf plugin add terraform`

-- Install asdf plugins `asdf add <plugin>`
+   `asdf plugin add pre-commit`

-- Install asdf dependencies `asdf install`
+   `asdf install`
-- Install pre-commit hooks `pre-commit install`

-- You need an AWS account (Configure your AWS credentials using one of the supported [authentication mechanisms](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication).
+3. You need an AWS account (Configure your AWS credentials using one of the supported [authentication mechanisms](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication).
 )

 #### To Do